atomone-hub/genesis/README.md

 $ATONEs will be pushed lower, and the composition of the $ATONE holders mutated according to market conditions.

-### $phATONE the More Deflationary Version of $ATONE
+### $PHOTON the More Deflationary Version of $ATONE

 XXX can this be made fully deflationary?

-The only fee token required to be accepted by all shards shall be the $phATONE token.
-This must not change even with a Constitutional Majority as a matter of trust of a preagreed transaction declared in these Founding Documents, except to better serve this invariant such as by allowing for an alias or by supporting different denominations of the same underlying $phATONE.
+The only fee token required to be accepted by all shards shall be the $PHOTON token.
+This must not change even with a Constitutional Majority as a matter of trust of a preagreed transaction declared in these Founding Documents, except to better serve this invariant such as by allowing for an alias or by supporting different denominations of the same underlying $PHOTON.
 AtomOne will not promote the $ATONE token to be used as a fee token directly, even though it must be supported as a bootstrapping and recovery measure.

-While the convertibility from $phATONE to the underlying $ATONE may be managed, paused, or throttled by governance of $ATONE with a Constitutional Majority of the $ATONE stakers not including the $ATONE of the $phATONE bonders, all the underlying $ATONE must be distributable back to $phATONE holders through a fair system and all of the $ATONE withdrawn within 20 years starting at any given moment.
+While the convertibility from $PHOTON to the underlying $ATONE may be managed, paused, or throttled by governance of $ATONE with a Constitutional Majority of the $ATONE stakers not including the $ATONE of the $PHOTON bonders, all the underlying $ATONE must be distributable back to $PHOTON holders through a fair system and all of the $ATONE withdrawn within 20 years starting at any given moment.

-Rewards from the $ATONE tokens bonded to $phATONE tokens shall be distributed back to $phATONE as if they were any other $ATONE staked tokens, but they shall not exercise their voting power and instead yield entirely to the other $ATONE staked tokens.
+Rewards from the $ATONE tokens bonded to $PHOTON tokens shall be distributed back to $PHOTON as if they were any other $ATONE staked tokens, but they shall not exercise their voting power and instead yield entirely to the other $ATONE staked tokens.

-Tax will be deducted from these $phATONE bonded $ATONE rewards as usual just like regular validator staked $ATONE tokens, but unlike the tax burden for validator staked $ATONE tokens, the tax burden for $phATONE bonded $ATOM tokens shall be capped at 10%.
-This cap cannot be changed even with a Constitutional Majority except by also a two-thirds supermajority from the $phATONE holders with a prominently announced vote put forth by the AtomOne hub with a voting period of at least one year, and a quorum threshold of at least 10% of the total supply of $phATONE tokens by direct participation where the increased tax burden above the 10% must be used for common goods purposes on transparent and accountable DAO systems.
+Tax will be deducted from these $PHOTON bonded $ATONE rewards as usual just like regular validator staked $ATONE tokens, but unlike the tax burden for validator staked $ATONE tokens, the tax burden for $PHOTON bonded $ATOM tokens shall be capped at 10%.
+This cap cannot be changed even with a Constitutional Majority except by also a two-thirds supermajority from the $PHOTON holders with a prominently announced vote put forth by the AtomOne hub with a voting period of at least one year, and a quorum threshold of at least 10% of the total supply of $PHOTON tokens by direct participation where the increased tax burden above the 10% must be used for common goods purposes on transparent and accountable DAO systems.